Isaiah 52 – Joy When the LORD Reigns in Zion

 And the God of Israel will be your rear guard.

 a.
 Depart!
 Depart!
 Go out from there: Prophetically, this has both a near and a distant application.
-It was intended for the Babylonian captives Isaiah has prophesied to; but also, for those gathered unto the LORD in the very end times.
+It was intended for the Babylonian captives Isaiah has prophesied to; but also, for those gathered to the LORD in the very end times.
 The call to separate from Babylon – both literal and spiritual – is a call to purity, for those who bear the vessels of the LORD.

 i.
 2 Timothy 2:21 has a wonderful promise for those vessels of the LORD who pursue purity: Therefore if anyone cleanses himself from the latter, he will be a vessel for honor, sanctified and useful for the Master, prepared for every good work.